masterpointio/terraform-module-template/README.md

 ## Purpose and Functionality

 This repository serves as a template for creating Terraform modules, providing a standardized structure and essential files for efficient module development.
 It's designed to ensure consistency and our best practices across Terraform projects.

+It comes pre-packaged with Masterpoint's standard Open Source tool set that our team uses to operate effectively while when writing terraform + open tofu.

+- trunk: Trunk CLI for managing code quality and automation (linters and pre-commit actions)
+- tflint: Terraform linter for best practices and errors
+- renovate: Automated dependency updates
+- tofu: OpenTofu linter for Terraform alternative
+- actionlint: Linter for GitHub Actions workflows
+- checkov: Infrastructure as Code (IaC) security scanner
+- git-diff-check: Checks for issues in git diffs
+- markdownlint: Linter for Markdown files
+- prettier: Code formatter for consistent style
+- trivy: Vulnerability scanner for containers and other artifacts
+- trufflehog: Secret and sensitive data scanner
+- yamllint: Linter for YAML files

 ## Usage